infuse-us/react-native-clover/README.md

 // Use this in situations where you are not ensured to have account access permission, API 26+ Clover.startAccountChooserIfNeeded().then({ success: bool } => { ... });

+// Register Scanner for listening to CLOVER.EVENT.BARCODE_SCANNER, tested on Flex and Mini Gen 2 Clover.registerScanner();
+Clover.unregisterScanner();

 Clover.isFlex();
 Clover.isMini();